cthoyt/chembl-downloader/paper/paper.md

 [https://chembl-downloader.readthedocs.io](https://chembl-downloader.readthedocs.io).
 The repository also contains an interactive Jupyter notebook tutorial and notebooks for the case studies described above.

+# Acknowledgements

+The author would like to thank Yojana Gadiya and Jennifer HY Lin for helpful discussions and the NFDI4Chem Consortium (https://www.nfdi4chem.de) for support.

 # References